dalealleshouse/algorithms/sorting/README.md

     // - All items in A that are less than the value at A[0] are before A[return value]
     // - All items in A that are greater than the value at A[0] are moved after A[return value]
     // - The value at A[0] is moved to A[return value]
+    // Assumption: A[0] is the value to partition aroundk
     returns: new position of the value at A[0] after the partition A = input array
     n = number of elements to partition around